Main Findings:

 Watch the Video for more details

-The MIRP Benchmark Dataset and Code
+The MIRP Benchmark Dataset

 To facilitate future research we introduce the MIRP (Medical Imaging Relative Positioning) benchmark dataset.